-The mission of the Gwinnett County Support Operations Division is to maintain the animal shelter and respond to citizen calls; operate the E-911 and Computer Aided Dispatch (CAD) system; coordinate emergency management for the County; provide operational support in fleet, ground, and building maintenance for the Department; and maintain evidence collected and reports.
+The mission of the Gwinnett County Support Operations Division is to maintain the animal shelter and respond to citizen calls; operate the E-911 and Computer Aided Dispatch (CAD) system; coordinate emergency management for the County; provide operational support in fleet, ground and building maintenance for the department; maintain evidence collected; and manage the maintenance and processing of police records.

-The division consists of the following units: Animal Welfare and Enforcement Section, Communications Section, Office of Emergency Management, and Support Section.
+The division consists of the following units: Animal Welfare and Enforcement Section, Communications Section, Office of Emergency Management, Records/GCIC Section, and Support Section.